Khalifeh Soltan: Offspring

 Khalifeh Soltan's four sons, whom were all blinded in 1632 by Safi, were due to this not able to hold any post.
 They did, however, become renowned ulama.
 One of these sons, Mirza Sayyed Hasan, was one of the most dominant ulama of his time.
 He had married the Safavid princess Zobeydeh Khanum, who was the daughter of the later Shah Suleiman I (r.
 1666–1694), and the sister of Shah Soltan Hoseyn (r.
 1694–1722).
-She bore him Mirza Mohammad Baqer and Mir Sayyed Morteza, who both served as the sadr-i khasseh and sadr-i mamalik under their cousin Soltan Hossein.
+She bore him Mirza Mohammad Baqer and Mir Seyyed Morteza, who both served as the sadr-i khasseh and sadr-i mamalik under their cousin Soltan Hossein.

-Khalifeh Soltan also had several daughters—in 1651/2, one of his daughters married the son of the minister of religion (sadr-i mamalik) Mirza Mohammad Karaki.
+Khalifeh Soltan also had several daughters—in 1651/52, one of his daughters married the son of the minister of religion (sadr-e mamalik) Mirza Mohammad Karaki.
 Another daughter was married to Mirza Mohsen Razavi, whilst a third one was married to the qurchi-bashi Morteza Qoli Khan Shamlu.